 Special attention was given to the correct representation of contact between the bolt-shank and the plate holes.
 Among a number of different options, it was found that beam-to-beam contact pairs resulted in better response.
 This was achieved by merging very thin null beam elements (*MAT_NULL) to the edges of the shell elements on the perimeter of the bolt-hole as depicted in Figure 5.

 This approach was shown to work well in simulating the response of the bolted connections considered in this study.
 The simplified models retained the ability to explicitly represent both bolt shear failure and block shear of the connected plates.
 Despite their reduced detail, these models still had the capability to provide realistic and accurate results up to the point that a bolted connection fully ruptures.
 Figure 6 shows a comparison plot between physical tests and simplified models of the peak connection force versus pendulum impact velocity of the specimens that were dynamically tested.
 Overall, simulations of the simplified connection models are more efficient since the solution times are two to three times shorter compared to the high-fidelity connection models while maintaining accuracy of the predicted response within acceptable limits.

 This was a challenging project that demonstrated the value of numerical modeling for analyzing the complex phenomena associated with shock-loaded bolted connections.
-To learn more about PEC’s numerical modeling capabilities, contact Michalis Hadjioannou, Matt Barsotti, or David Stevens.
+To learn more about PEC’s numerical modeling capabilities, contact Michalis Hadjioannou or Matt Barsotti.